mtrna/june-rmi/README.md

 # June-RMI

-Spring remoting/RMI had been deprecated in Spring 5.3 and removed in Spring 6.
+Spring remoting/RMI was deprecated in Spring 5.3 and removed in Spring 6.
 This library is drop-in substitution for the lost functionality.

-Migration steps:
+### Migration steps

 1. Add import to your `pom.xml`:
 ```xml